 - Submit three quarterly progress reports and an end of year report to L&I.

 About the FIIRE Grant Program

-The FIIRE Grant Program provides funding to FIIRE pilot program participants to purchase equipment or gear to help them implement their SIP.
+The FIIRE Grant Program, provides funding to FIIRE Program participants to purchase equipment or gear to help them implement their SIP.
 The funds can be used to purchase equipment or gear used to mitigate exposure to carcinogens or work-related musculoskeletal disorders.